|Approved by||Original approval unknown|

 If the problem is still not resolved to your satisfaction, then you can apply to the Employment Relations Authority to have the problem investigated and a determination made.
 This decision can be appealed, by either party, to the Employment Court and then to the Court of Appeal.

-You should raise any personal grievance with your Head of Department or Section as above.
+You should raise any personal grievance with your Head as above.
 It is preferable that you put your grievance in writing, but this is not compulsory.
 You may ask your union or representative to raise the grievance on your behalf.

 Certain types of employment relationship problems may be able to be dealt with through the University of Otago Ethical Behaviour Policy, particularly problems involving harassment.